prashantpawar/blockapps-js/README.md

 where `<profile name>` is any of the keys of `setProfile.profiles`, currently one of:

- - "hacknet": connects to the sandbox `http://hacknet.blockapps.net` with very permissive defaults.
+ - "strato-dev": connects to the sandbox `http://strato-dev.blockapps.net` with very permissive defaults.

- - "ethereum": connects to the live network `http://api.blockapps.net` with reasonable defaults given those of the official Ethereum clients.
+ - "strato-live": connects to the live network `http://strato-live.blockapps.net` with reasonable defaults given those of the official Ethereum clients.

 The `<optional version>`, if present, must be of the form `n.m`, for example, `1.0`, and indicates which version of the BlockApps routes is